 There is variety in how it presents.
 For some people, the soreness might peak 24 hours after the session.
 For others, it might be 48 hours later.

-The first thing I want to acknowledge is that if you train a muscle group in a way it has not experienced for a long time, you are going to get sore no matter what.
+If you train a muscle group in a way it has not experienced for a long time, you are going to get sore no matter what.

 DOMs are strongly linked with muscle damage as well.